silviapoletti/Statistical-Analysis-on-Heart-failures-clinical-records/README.md

 Here follow some 3D data visualizations to identify significant patterns, trends and interaction effects in the data.

 First of all, we can have a look at the images below to understand how to interpret this kind of 3D plots.
+The regression surface (blue) is generated with a logistic regression model that predicts the probability of a death event based on two features.

 <p align="center">
   <img src="https://github.com/silviapoletti/Statistical-Analysis-on-Heart-failures-clinical-records/blob/8083a21b7cdb00d2bc6848ba65caaf0c0328fd62/report/risk_1.png" width="45%"/>